-You can also connect networked processing nodes, which allow you to control up to 64 universes of DMX (the console itself can produce up to 16 universes).
+You can also connect networked processing nodes, which allow you to control up to 64 universes of DMX.

 The console may also be networked with other Titan consoles for multi-user control, and for tracking backup.

 At the end of the chapter is a section which aims to cover the basics of IP addressing, which is essential for various features on the console such as Art-Net.